-The District Council is able to offer assistance for Mandatory Disabled Adaptations up to a maximum of £30,000.
+The East Cambridgeshire District Council is able to offer assistance for Mandatory Disabled Adaptations up to a maximum of £30,000.
 You would be subject to a test of resources.
 Some people receive a grant to pay for the full cost of the adaptation, but others do have to make a contribution towards the cost of the works.
 The level of contribution depends on your income and savings.

 Find out of you qualify for a Disabled Facilities Grant by completing our online preliminary test of resources form.
 The results will only be sent to the email address you provide.

 The Council may also be able to help you if you are not disabled but are within a vulnerable or lower income group in need of assistance in maintaining or improving your own home.
 In the first instance you are advised to read the Housing Adaptations and Repairs Policy document, which explains how the local Authority supports local people to help provide wide ranging assistance for housing renewal.
 Depending on the level of work needed and your individual financial circumstances this assistance may be in the form of a grant.
 If you are over 60 or on a low income then please contact Care and Repair for further information as to what may be available.

 If you have a general enquiry or are elderly or disabled, in the first instance, contact Care and Repair, who work on behalf of East Cambridgeshire District Council.